ton-community/tutorials/03-client/index.md

 TON Connect supports both mobile-mobile user flows and desktop-mobile user flows.
 Since development is a desktop-mobile flow, TON Connect will rely on scanning QR codes in order to communicate with the wallet running on your mobile device.
 Open the Tonkeeper mobile app, tap the QR button on the top right and scan the code from your desktop screen.

-If everything is wired properly, you should see a confirmation dialong in the wallet mobile app.
+If everything is wired properly, you should see a confirmation dialog in the wallet mobile app.
 If you approve the connection, you will see your address in the web app UI!

 ## Step 6: Read the counter value from the chain